Page last updated on 2nd September 2020.

 In terms of welfare advice, the advisers are now able to offer students appointments using MS Teams (or the phone) in much the same way as usual.
 Because Advice and Counselling are reliant on so many offline (paper) files, they won’t be able to do quite as much for students as they would were they in the office (e.g. being able to advocate directly for students), but the advisers will explain to students the parameters of what they can do.

 As such, please continue to direct students to the Advice and Counselling webform and their frontline team will respond.
-Their 'Support during the Coronavirus situation' web page includes lots of information about services and resources supporting mental health and wellbeing at this time.
+The COVID-19 and your wellbeing web page includes lots of information about services and resources supporting mental health and wellbeing at this time.

 DDS are offering a business as usual service to students, albeit one delivered via MS Teams, Skype and Zoom.
 Student Support Summaries will continue to be generated via MySIS; appointments for advice, study skills and specialist mentoring are all being run us usual.
 The only activity that DDS have stopped, at least for the time being, is referrals for dyslexia or dyspraxia diagnostic assessments.
 These have to be done in person and with the current government advice about social distancing, we are unable to offer this particular strand of support.